 - To set the default application for an interface or port type: - 1.
 Choose Administration > Applications. - 2.
 Click the Default Applications tab. - 3.
 Select the Interface or Port Type whose default application you want to set. - 4.
 Double-click the Application arrow listed on that row.
 The value becomes a drop-down menu.
 Grayed-out values cannot be changed. - 5.
-Select the default application to use when connecting to the selected Interface or Port Type. - Auto-Detect: On Windows clients, CC-SG will use AKC as the default application.
+Select the default application to use when connecting to the selected Interface or Port Type.

+- Auto-Detect: On Windows clients, CC-SG will use AKC as the default application.
 In Internet Explorer, this works automatically.
-To use AKC in Chrome, make sure the ClickOnce for Google Chrome plugin is installed.
-AKC is not supported in Firefox, VKC is the default auto-detect application. - Click OK to save your changes.
+To use AKC in Chrome or Firefox, make sure the ClickOnce plugin is installed.
+Without ClickOnce in Firefox, VKC is the default auto-detect application.
+Without ClickOnce in Chrome, HKC is the default auto-detect application from the Access Client. - Click OK to save your changes.
 These default settings only apply to new ports.
 To apply these settings to ports on existing devices, click Apply Selections to Existing Devices, then select the devices you want to change and click OK.

-Launching HTML KVM Client for KX3 3.4
+Launching HTML KVM Client for KX3 3.4 and higher

-How do you determine which client will be launched for KX3 3.4 targets when Auto-Detect is set in Application Manager?
+How do you determine which client will be launched for KX3 3.4 (and higher) targets when Auto-Detect is set in Application Manager?